- What Is an Anteverted Uterus?

 Can You Get Pregnant With an Anteverted Uterus?

-Earlier it was believed that a woman with an anteverted uterus could not get pregnant.
+Earlier it was believed that a woman with an anteverted uterus cannot get pregnant.
 However, recent advancements suggest otherwise.
 The tilting of the uterus is nowhere related to a woman’s fertility.
 This is because the passage the sperm covers through the uterus and the further process of fertilization has no connection with the orientation of the uterus.

 In case a woman is pregnant and the tilt of uterus is beyond a certain limit, she may experience discomfort and pain while emptying her bladder.
 If a pregnant woman has an anteverted uterus, she must visit a gynaecologist on experiencing severe back pain or irritations in the abdominal region.